Color Mixing Game

 How to Play

-The game runs on simple mouse interactions, with two areas working together: a palette on the right for mixing, and an illustrated canvas on the left for painting.
+I kept the interactions simple: two areas work together, a palette on the right for mixing, and an illustrated canvas on the left for painting.

 • Drag two color orbs together on the palette to mix a new color.